Global Writing & Speaking Fellows

 NYU Shanghai Global Writing & Speaking Fellows provide academic support and enrichment for the students at NYU Shanghai.
 Fellows provide support in writing, speaking, and general academic skills.
 They work closely with faculty, and they tutor, teach, and collaborate with different university departments to spearhead projects and initiatives that enrich the student academic experience and university community at large.
 Fellows also have the opportunity to work on their own writing and research projects over the course of the academic year.
 Find out more about how to apply to be a Global Writing & Speaking Fellow.

-Stephen Speers – Senior Lead Global Writing & Speaking Fellow
+Porter Yelton - Senior Lead Global Writing & Speaking Fellow

 Yale-NUS College, BA – Arts and Humanities with focus in Creative Nonfiction Writing

-William and Mary, BA – Linguistics and Chinese Studies
+College of William and Mary, BA – Linguistics and Chinese Studies

 New York University, BA – Art History

-Teachers College, Columbia University, M.A. – Teaching English to Speakers of Other Languages
+Teachers College, Columbia University, MA – Teaching English to Speakers of Other Languages

 Communication University of China, BA – English Broadcasting and Anchoring